Beko

-Beko (/ˈbɛkoʊ/ BEK-oh; stylized as beko) is a Turkish major appliance and consumer electronics brand of Arçelik A.Ş., controlled by Koç Holding.
+Beko (/ˈbɛkoʊ/ BEK-oh; stylized as beko) is a Turkish white goods and electronics brand of Arçelik A.Ş., which is controlled by the Koç Holding conglomerate.

 History

-Beko Elektronik A.Ş. was founded by Vehbi Koç, the founder of Koç Holding (who also founded Arçelik A.Ş., the parent company of Beko, in 1955), and Leon Bejerano in Istanbul, Turkey in 1954.
-The company's name is a combination of the first two letters of the founders' surnames.
+Beko Elektronik A.Ş. was founded by Vehbi Koç, the founder of Koç Holding (who also founded Arçelik A.Ş. in 1955, which is currently the parent company of Beko, Grundig and Indesit as of 2022), and Leon Bejerano in Istanbul, Turkey, in 1954.
+The company's name is a combination of the first two letters of the founders' surnames, Bejerano and Koç.

-In 2004, Beko Elektronik purchased the German electronics company Grundig and by January 2005, Beko and its rival Turkish electronics and white goods brand Vestel accounted for more than half of all TV sets manufactured in Europe.
+In 2004, Beko Elektronik purchased the German electronics company Grundig and by January 2005, Beko and its rival, Turkish electronics and white goods brand Vestel, accounted for more than half of all TV sets manufactured in Europe.

 In April 2010, the electronics division of Beko renamed itself Grundig Elektronik A.Ş.

 At the Extraordinary General Shareholders Meeting of Arçelik A.Ş. on 29 June 2009, it was decided to merge Arçelik A.Ş. with the company's subsidiary, Grundig Elektronik A.Ş. (to be administered directly by Arçelik A.Ş. of Koç Holding) by taking over all of Grundig's assets and liabilities as a whole.

+Beko started selling its products in Egypt in 2014 and, in June of that year, the company updated its logo.

+In India, Beko formed a joint venture with Tata Group subsidiary Voltas in 2017 to produce home appliances like TVs, dishwashers, washing machines, under "Voltas Beko" brand.

+Products

 Beko is a budget brand name in some countries and continues to be in use for a number of Arçelik A.Ş. products such as television sets, refrigerators, washing machines and dishwashers, in several countries.

-Beko changed its old logo for a new one in June 2014.

-Beko started selling its products in Egypt in 2014, where it is gaining popularity and more market share.

-In India, Voltas, originally an air-conditioner brand and subsidiary of Tata Group, partnered with Beko to produce home appliances like TVs, dishwashers, washing machines, etc.